pingcap/docs/ticdc/deploy-ticdc.md

 ## Add or scale out TiCDC to an existing TiDB cluster using TiUP

-The method of scaling out the TiCDC cluster is similar to that of deploying one.
+The method of scaling out a TiCDC cluster is similar to that of deploying one.
 It is recommended to use TiUP to perform the scale-out.

 1. Create a `scale-out.yaml` file to add the TiCDC node information.
 The following is an example: